tonyfevrier/CS50-projet-social-network/steps.md

         Display the number of followers the user has, as well as the number of people that the user follows.
         Display all of the posts for that user, in reverse chronological order.
         For any other user who is signed in, this page should also display a “Follow” or “Unfollow” button that will let the current user toggle whether or not they are following this user’s posts.
 Note that this only applies to any “other” user: a user should not be able to follow themselves.
-            - comprendre comment récupérer l'objet User à partir juste du username : comment est créé son objet User
+            - `comprendre comment récupérer l'objet User à partir juste du username : comment est créé son objet User`
-            - créer la vue qui génère la info et la rend
+            - `créer la vue qui génère la info et la rend`
-            - ajouter un eventlst à tout bouton de classe user-btn qui fait appel à cette vue
+            - ajouter un eventlst à tout bouton de classe user-btn qui fait appel à cette vue (avec la fonction JS print_profile)
             - on récupère l'user sur lequel on clique grâce à l'event en récupérant la valeur du bouton cliqué.
     Following: The “Following” link in the navigation bar should take the user to a page where they see all posts made by users that the current user follows.
         This page should behave just as the “All Posts” page does, just with a more limited set of posts.